G-bundles on the absolute Fargues-Fontaine curve: Abstract

 \section{Abstract}

-We prove that the category of vector bundles on the absolute Fargues-Fontaine curve is canonically equivalent to the category of isocrystals.
-We deduce a similar result for $G$-bundles for some arbitrary reductive group $G$ over a $p$-adic local field.
+We prove that the category of ``vector bundles on the absolute Fargues--Fontaine curve'' (more precisely the category of sections over some discrete algebraically closed field of the $v$-stack $\Bun_\FF$ of vector bundles on the Fargues--Fontaine curve) is canonically equivalent to the category of isocrystals.
+We deduce a similar result for ``$G$-bundles on the absolute Fargues--Fontaine curve'' for some reductive group $G$ as well as for sections of $\Bun_\FF$ over classifying stacks for locally profinite groups.